Reconciling your customers invoices is an important step in your accounting process.

 Here are some key pointers to get this under control.

-Not all business owners have time, the skillset or patience to manage these figures on a spreadsheet.
+Not all business owners have the time, skillset or patience to manage these figures on a spreadsheet.
 Inputting data for your reconciliation takes up a lot of time and resources, so opting for a software solution is one of the best options.

 Build the right process